 GAD can also trigger the immune system to produce autoantibodies against healthy cells.
 In people with LADA, GAD antibodies mark out cells in the pancreas for attack.

-These pancreas cells produce insulin.
-Diabetes is the result of the immune system attacking these cells as if they were foreign material that must be destroyed.
+These pancreatic cells produce insulin.
+Diabetes occurs when the immune system treats these cells as though they were foreign, harmful material and destroys them.

-Finding GAD antibodies is a way to diagnose type 1 diabetes when doctors are not sure.
-This may be when people show signs in later life that start to resemble type 1 diabetes, whereas type 1 usually develops at younger ages.
+Identifying GAD antibodies is one way to diagnose type 1 diabetes or LADA.
+Doctors may test for GAD antibodies when people show signs in later life that resemble those of type 1 diabetes.
+Type 1 diabetes usually presents at a younger age.